73rd FIFA Congress

 The 73rd FIFA Congress was held in BK Arena in Kigali, Rwanda, on 16 March 2023.
+It is an elective congress where they propose candidates for the office of FIFA President.
+There was only one candidate put forward.

-2023 presidential election
+2023 Presidential Election

 On 31 March 2022, during the 72nd FIFA Congress in Doha, incumbent FIFA President Gianni Infantino announced his candidacy for a third term.

 After the deadline on 18 November 2022, he was the only candidate, thus he won the election by acclamation.
+Seven members did not support the continuation of his presidency.